Free Will

 When I first contemplated sharing my story of personal transformation, I slammed into a fair bit of resistance: “Don’t write a book about enlightenment - everyone does that when they first awaken.”
 “How do you know you have awakened?
 Maybe your ego just wants to tell its story.”
 “Leave well enough alone.
 Everyone will awaken in their own time.”

-Trying to deliver a guided message of peace and hope without any support, was like pushing a boulder uphill.
+Trying to deliver a guided message of peace and hope without any support felt like pushing a boulder uphill.
 And yet, I persisted.
-It would have been impossible not to, considering the power of my experience, the strength of my faith in the life-saving potential of personal transformation, and the fact that I had never been happier in my life.
-The relief I felt at the time of transcendence was deeply liberating.
+It would have been impossible not to, given the power of my experience, the strength of my faith in the life-saving potential of personal transformation, and the simple fact that I had never been happier in my life.
+The relief I felt at the moment of transcendence was deeply liberating.
 I felt safe for the first time in my life.
 I felt whole, and well, and wonderful.
 And…as I struggled to temper an overwhelming urge to drag all of my loved ones out of human suffering…I asked myself, “Who wouldn’t want inner peace?
 Who wouldn’t want to share a gift like this with the world?”

 D 🩵